-With such power, individual freedoms could easily be squashed.
+Such concentrated power concerned individuals that their freedoms could be in jeopardy.
 In addition, states’ rights would be severely diminished.
 Without assurances for individual freedoms through a Bill of Rights, large states such as New York and Virginia refused to ratify the Constitution.

-Immediately after the Constitution was proposed, opponents began to attack the document via essays in newspapers.
-These essays were written by prominent Anti-Federalists under pseudonyms such as “Brutus” and “Cato.”
+Immediately after the proposal of the Constitution, opponents began to attack the document via essays in newspapers.
+Prominent Anti-Federalists wrote these essays under pseudonyms such as “Brutus” and “Cato.”

 Three influential supporters of the Constitution, known as Federalists, responded by writing 85 essays over the course of several months declaring their support of the Constitution and explaining in great detail why it was the best form of government for the new nation.

 They too wrote under a pseudonym, “Publius,” named after the Roman Publius Valerius Publicola who was reportedly instrumental in the founding of the Roman Republic.

 The series of essays were originally compiled and simply named The Federalist.
 It was not until years later that the essays became known as The Federalist Papers.